In 2025, choosing the right EMR software is essential for UK clinics that want to enhance workflows, reduce no-shows, and boost patient satisfaction.

 Capterra rating: 3.3.

 eClinicalWorks is an electronic medical record management system with robust telehealth and analytics capabilities.
-It offers customizable solutions for primary care, surgical centers, hospitals, and mobile clinics.
+Automate repetitive tasks with its AI-driven bots and speech-to-text tools.

 Key Features:

-The electronic medical records solution receives controversial reviews on Capterra and Software Advice.
-Some users value its spiciality-specific modules, while others are shocked by the team’s attitude and multiple lags.
+This electronic medical records solution receives controversial reviews on Capterra and Software Advice.
+Some users value its speciality-specific modules, while others are shocked by the team’s attitude and multiple lags.

 Pros: